ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

 * :math:`T` be payments.

+Before we proceed any further, let's recall the distinction between *stock* and *flow* variables.

 Stock Variables and Flow Variables
 ----------------------------------

 *Stock variables* are measured at a point in time.
+In example of a stock variable is the location of your car on a highway.
+At 1 o'clock on Tuesday you were at mile marker 43.

 *Flow variables* are measured over a period of time.
+An example of a flow variable is the speed of your car -- measured in miles per hour.
+Between 1 o'clock and 2 o'clock, you traveled 60 miles.

 So for your credit card

-* :math:`B` is a stock variable, and
+* :math:`B` is a stock variable.
+It is the quantity of debt you owe *at a particular point in time*.

 * :math:`r B`,  :math:`G`, and :math:`T` are flow variables.
+They represent how much you spent and paid *over a period of time*.

+We call equations that link flow variables to their corresponding stock variables, stock-flow equations.

 The Government Budget Constraint
 ================================

-A sovereign government faces a budget constraint that must hold at each period, :math:`t`:
+Just as your credit card balance evolves from month to month, a sovereign government's debt evolves period to period according to a stock-flow equation we call the government budget constraint.

+At each date :math:`t`:, the following equation must hold.

 .. math::
         B_{t} =  B_{t-1} + r B_{t-1} + G_t + TR_t - T_t